 You must decide if the potential financial benefits overcome lifestyle considerations.
-For instance, a smaller living space makes it difficult to host larger social gatherings; and there are also major storage considerations.
+For instance, a smaller living space makes it difficult to host larger social gatherings; there are also major storage considerations.
 This requires planning your layout carefully to maximize your living space.

 Once you decide on a smaller apartment, you can choose to divide the unit into smaller rooms.
 This provides the opportunity for separate spaces.
 For instance, you can create distinct living areas for a dining room and a bedroom.

 There are multiple advantages to a smaller mortgage.
 The lower mortgage balance reduces your monthly burden, and the extra monthly cash flow can prove particularly helpful should an unexpected event happen, such as a job loss.
 Aside from the monetary benefits, it makes your co-op application more attractive to the board, and the bank is more likely to approve your loan.
-They both look at specific ratios, including debt-to-income, which is more favorable when your mortgage balance is lower.
+They look at specific ratios, including debt-to-income, which is more favorable when your mortgage balance is lower.

-Smaller maintenance or common charges
+Smaller maintenance or common chargesSmaller maintenance or common charges

-Smaller carbon footprint
+Smaller carbon footprintSmaller carbon footprint

-Small thoughts, a big payoff
+Small thoughts, a big payoffSmall thoughts, a big payoff